What Antibiotics and Heavy Metal Contamination Do to the Environment?

 • When you are prescribed antibiotics, take them precisely as directed.

 • Only take antibiotics prescribed for you; don't share or use leftover antibiotics.
-Antibiotics treat particular infections.
-Taking the wrong medication may exacerbate the situation.
+Antibiotics treat particular infections, and taking the wrong medication may exacerbate the situation.

 •Do not spare antibiotics work for your next illness.
 Properly dispose of any leftover medication once the recommended course of treatment is finished.